 Psychology is taught as the scientific study of behavior and mental processes.
 The psychology curriculum provides an opportunity for students to examine diverse theoretical views and findings in such areas as cognition, human development, learning, neuroscience, personality, social psychology and abnormal psychology.
-At all levels of study, the department gives students the opportunity to pursue research and to become involved in the work of local educational and mental-health agencies through classwork, the office of Community Partnerships and the Off-Campus Activities in Psychology Program (OAPP).
+At all levels of study, the department gives students the opportunity to pursue research and to become involved in the work of local educational and mental-health agencies through CEL classwork and the Office of Community Partnerships.

 Students majoring in psychology must complete at least 11 courses in the psychology department, with a minimum 2.5 major GPA.

 - PSYC 100: Introduction to Psychology or PSYC 110: General Psychology

 - PSYC 200: Statistical Analysis in Psychology

 Majors are strongly advised to complete PSYC 200 by the end of their sophomore year.
 A grade of C or higher in PSYC 200 and PSYC 250 is required for these classes to count toward the major.

 2. Intermediate Courses

 Students are required to have a balanced curriculum within the discipline.
 Students take at least one course in each of the three areas of psychology.
 Of the six intermediate courses taken, at least two must be at the 300 level.

 Mind and Brain: